web11-ateves/aisuite/README.md

     print(response.choices[0].message.content)

 ```
-Note that the model name in the create() call needs to be replaced with `<provider>:<model-name>`
+Note that the model name in the create() call is of the format - `<provider>:<model-name>`.
-aisuite will call the appropriate provider with the right parameters based on the provider value.
+`aisuite` will call the appropriate provider with the right parameters based on the provider value.
+For a list of provider values, you can look at the directory - `aisuite/providers/`.
+The list of supported providers are of the format - `<provider>_provider.py` in that directory.
+We welcome any provider to add support to this library by adding an implementation file in this directory.
+Please see section below for the same.

-For more examples, check out the `examples` directory where you will find several
-notebooks that you can run to experiment with the interface.
+For more examples, check out the `examples` directory where you will find several notebooks that you can run to experiment with the interface.

 ## License

 aisuite is released under the MIT License.
-You are free to use, modify, and distribute
-the code for both commercial and non-commercial purposes.
+You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## Contributing